2019020343/BrainAging2024/README.md

 # BrainAging2024
 Comprehensive assessment of regional patterns of brain aging and implications for glioblastoma based on radiogenomic analysis

-Correspondence between results and data
+Correspondence between results and data:
-NO.	Results 	Datasets
-R1	Age-related spatiotemporal quantification reveals different periods of development and aging:	GSE25219 R2	CAS suggests that the frontal cortex aged the slowes:	GSE25219 R3	Sexual binomial analysis shows that the aging rate in females was significantly faster than males:	GSE25219 R4	Cell-type-specific analysis indicates that non-neuronal cells drive age-related changes:	GSE211792,  GSE233386, GSE208338 R5	Spatial transcriptional analysis uncovers aberrant aging patterns present in tumors:	The University of Freiburg dataset
+Age-related spatiotemporal quantification reveals different periods of development and aging:	GSE25219 CAS suggests that the frontal cortex aged the slowes:	GSE25219 R3	Sexual binomial analysis shows that the aging rate in females was significantly faster than males:	GSE25219 R4	Cell-type-specific analysis indicates that non-neuronal cells drive age-related changes:	GSE211792,  GSE233386, GSE208338 R5	Spatial transcriptional analysis uncovers aberrant aging patterns present in tumors:	The University of Freiburg dataset